 Debris in the flow can overwhelm and damage rotating screens or cause serious condenser issues.
 Leaves, trash, marine organisms, and aquatic vegetation can blind various systems.
 Review of the source water is critical to the proper selection of the flow pattern, screen panel (basket or tray) design, mesh apertures, rotation speeds, and materials of construction.

-The dual flow pattern is recommended to eliminate debris carry-over.
+The dual or center flow pattern is recommended to eliminate debris carry-over.
 Filtration is through two faces simultaneously, with total separation of influent from effluent.
 Screens can be provided as a dual flow for new civil works or as a dual flow conversion to convert existing thru flow sites to a dual flow pattern, typically with no civil modifications.
 Duty types include standard debris handling, jellyfish handling, or fish screens.

 All flow patterns are available as fish recovery and return to meet the EPA’s 316(b) environmental requirements.
 Specialized water tight, hydraulically stabilized fish recovery buckets allow for the quick recovery of juvenile marine life.
 Organisms are elevated to the head section where gentle sluice sprays aid in discharging them into a return trough for reinsertion to their indigenous environment.
 After the fish sprays, the screen continues rotation past higher pressure debris sprays, washing the captured screenings into a separate debris trough for discharge or further disposal.